Abdul Fattah Sisi.

-CAIRO - Egyptian President Abdel Fattah al-Sisi on Sunday approved an anti-terrorism law that sets up special courts and provides protections to its enforcers in the face of a two-year-long insurgency that aims to topple his government.
+CAIRO - Egyptian President Abdul Fattah Sisi on Sunday approved an anti-terrorism law that sets up special courts and provides protections to its enforcers in the face of a two-year-long insurgency that aims to topple his government.

 The law also details sentences for various terrorism crimes ranging from five years to the death penalty.